 Model making in cardboard and then in large for the stage

 Building together: Jolly Roger is alive!

-The second part of the project week went from the individual project to the planned group work!
+The second part of the project week went from individual designs to planned group work!
 Teamwork was the motto!
-My main concern was to make it clear to the students* that a large collaborative project is a series of different steps that have to be divided up and waited for.
-The students* built, glued and painted a stage set, half octopus, half rock.
-Later, the music theatre group performed the octopus on the stage.
-The stage design class moved the tentacles and eyes of the octopus and brought them to life during the performance.
+My main intention was to make it clear to the students* that a large collaborative project is a series of progressive steps that need to be done in a certain order.
+The students* built, glued and painted a stage set; half an octopus, half a rock.
+Later, the theatre group took us on a journey to Peter Pan’s magical Neverland; while the stage design group arranged the props and moved the tentacles and eyes of the evil octopus to bring it to life.